GoogleChrome/web.dev/src/site/content/en/blog/rebelmouse/index.md

 layout: post
 title: How Rebelmouse grew loyalty and engagement by optimizing Core Web Vitals
 subhead: |
-  A case study measuring the full impact and benefits of high performance scores on Core Web Vitals
+  A case study measuring the full impact and benefits of high performance scores on Core Web Vitals.
 description: |
-  A case study measuring the full impact and benefits of high performance scores on Core Web Vitals
+  A case study measuring the full impact and benefits of high performance scores on Core Web Vitals.
 authors:
   - andreabreanna
 date: 2022-04-14